jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 This is the most simple version, but it only works when `FeatureImpl` is an immutable Value Object (TBD), such as a [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html).

 By _immutable value object_, I mean an object whose observable state cannot change after construction.
 It holds no mutable fields, exposes no setters, and does not represent an identity that evolves over time.
 In these cases, returning this is safe because sharing the instance cannot introduce cross-client interference.
-If mutation is possible—even indirectly—this technique should be avoided.
+If mutation is possible, even indirectly, this technique should be avoided.

 #### Returns the Object via Default Constructor
 This technique returns a new default object.